What You Should Know About Payroll in South Africa to Avoid Penalties

 Monthly PAYE payments are due before the 7th of every month

-here are two important monthly deadlines for PAYE according to SARS.
+There are two important monthly deadlines for PAYE according to SARS.
 First, you need to submit your Monthly Employer Declaration (the EMP201 form).
 Second, you need to pay your PAYE before the 7th of the following month.

 Tax collection and withholding

-Any business who employs workers in South Africa has monthly withholding obligations for income tax and social security.
+Any business that employs workers in South Africa has monthly withholding obligations for income tax and social security.
 Income tax is deducted from employees’ monthly/bi-weekly or weekly paychecks via the PAYE system at the rate that aligns with their income (ranges from 18 to 40 percent), and paid to the South Africa Revenue Service (SARS).
 Every time they are paid, employees must be issued a payslip containing details of their remuneration and any deductions made by their employer.

 FAQ about payroll for employees